Joanne C. Benson: In the legislature

 Benson was a member of House of Delegates from 1991 to 2011.
 She served on the House Health and Government Operations Committee and its health occupations subcommittee, long-term care subcommittee, and its minority health disparities subcommittee.
 She is also a member and former chair of the Legislative Black Caucus of Maryland.
 She still presides at the Caucus meetings, providing an inspirational prayer as the Caucus' chaplain.

 In 2010 she defeated incumbent state senator Nathaniel Exum and was sworn into office in January 2011.
 In 2020 she was selected to be the Senate's Deputy Majority leader and has been chairman of the Senate Rules committee since 2019.

 In 2019, Benson worked with Colorado Governor John Hickenlooper to commute the sentence of Curtis Brooks, who had been sentenced as a juvenile to life in prison without parole.

 Political positions

 Gun control

-During the 2019 legislative session, Benson introduced legislation to ban the manufacture or sale of ghost guns.
+During the 2019 legislative session, Benson introduced legislation to ban the manufacture or sale of privately made firearms.